DFE-Digital/bat-design-history/app/posts/teacher-success/2025-06-13-ab-testing-prototype.md

 * only having the Get into teaching block colour headings on the version B homepage

-* only having the Get into teaching block colour headings on the version B homepage

-* only haviny a banner with an image and Get in to teaching headers on the version B article category pages
+* only having a banner with an image and Get in to teaching headers on the version B article category pages

 * only having block headers and yellow inset elements on version B article pages